-2.3.1.2 Other permitted activities
+2.3.1.3 Other permitted activities

 - 1. The costs of the site visit/inspections, plus the reasonable cost of any specific water quality testing and/or enforcement action required will be charged. - 2.
-The costs of monitoring of those regulations will be charged as set out in Sections 3.2 and 3.10.
+The costs of monitoring RMA regulations that do not specifically provide for cost recovery will be charged as set out in sections 3.2 and 3.9 of this charging document.